broadinstitute/seqr/deploy/LOCAL_INSTALL.md

     --es-index your-dataset-name \
     --genome-version 37 \
     --source-paths gs://your-bucket/GRCh37/your-callset.vcf.gz \   # this can also be a path inside /input_vcfs/
-    --dest-path gs://your-bucket/GRCh37/your-callset.mt      # this can be a local or gs:// path where you have write access
+    --dest-path gs://your-bucket/GRCh37/your-callset.mt      # this can be a local path or gs:// path where you have write access

 ```